wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.6.16 =
+* Updated CI configuration files with correct plugin slugs
+* Updated CHANGELOG.md with all recent versions
+* Fixed outdated references to plugin-reference-cleaner

 = 1.6.15 =
 * Moved AI workflow documentation to root directory for better visibility